sonia-auv/proc_image_processing/README.md

 - OpenCV **without CUDA** support (`CPU Mode`)
 - OpenCV **with CUDA** support (`GPU Mode`)

-If a GPU is detected, the NVIDIA Tools are present and OpenCV is compiled with CUDA, then the `GPU Mode` is used.
+If a GPU is detected, the NVIDIA Tools present and OpenCV is compiled with CUDA, then the `GPU Mode` is used.
 Otherwise, the project is built in `CPU Mode`.

 #### GPU Mode requirements